$\mathcal{N}=2$ supersymmetric S-folds: AdS vacua of maximal supergravity

 This family of AdS$_{4}$ solutions has a vacuum energy given by

 and a spectrum of normalised scalar masses of the form

 where $\,L^2=-3/V_{0}\,$ is the AdS$_{4}$ radius.
 The computation of the vector masses yields

 Note that a generic solution in this family preserves $\,\textrm{U}(1)^2\,$ as only two vectors are generically massless.
-Therefore, out of the $\,30\,$ massles scalars in \eqref{spectrum_SU2xU1_scalars}, only $\,4\,$ of them correspond to physical flat directions in the potential.
+Therefore, out of the $\,30\,$ massless scalars in \eqref{spectrum_SU2xU1_scalars}, only $\,4\,$ of them correspond to physical directions in the scalar potential.
 However, the residual symmetry gets enhanced to $\,\textrm{SU}(2) \times \textrm{U}(1)\,$ when $\,\chi=0\,$ and two additional vectors become massless.
 This special AdS$_{4}$ vacuum will be uplifted to a ten-dimensional family of type IIB S-fold backgrounds in Section~\ref{sec:10D}.